 - Automated time recording and electronic logbook

-Ultimately, vehicle tracking devices can save time and money.
+Ultimately, vehicle GPS tracking devices can save time and money.
 They increase safety and simplify resource planning and the billing of drivers and employees.

 - Full traceability